-- The Information Systems department develops a plan to achieve consistency in computer tools. - The Human Resources department assists the relevant teams (the acquired company and Groupe SEB employees concerned) in order to integrate new employees into a homogenous environment as smoothly as possible.
+- The Information Systems department develops a plan to achieve consistency in computer tools. - The Human Resources department assists the relevant teams (the acquired company and Groupe SEB employees concerned) in order to integrate new employees into a homogenous environment as smoothly as possible. - The Audit and Internal Control department implements its standard processes and carries out an audit mission during the integration phase, to make an inventory of processes with shortcomings and puts the relative action plan in place.

-RISK ASSOCIATED WITH PRODUCT PARTNERSHIPS.
+RISK ASSOCIATED WITH PRODUCT PARTNERSHIPS